-The moisture in food is what causes spoilage (which is why dry bread crumbs don’t get moldy and why butter lasts longer than cream).
-So, with the water from the butter evaporated away, your homemade ghee should last for a few months in the fridge, or a few weeks on the counter.
+The moisture in food is what causes spoilage (which is why dry bread crumbs don’t get mouldy and why butter lasts longer than cream).
+So, with the water from the butter evaporated away, your homemade ghee should last for a few months in the fridge or a few weeks on the counter.

 Plus, browning the milk solids make it really nutty and rich.
 It’s also really easy and very satisfying.
 Ghee has a really high smoke point, so it is perfect to cook with on high heat.

 Because ghee handles high heat so well, it’s great for applications like frying fish, searing meat, and sizzling up with spices.
 Ghee also works really well in baking–like in these Crispy Oatmeal Raisin Cookies, and is great to brush over flatbreads for some extra flavour and moisture.
 Use Ghee anytime you want butteriness, but don’t want to use whole butter because of the risk of burning.

 So I hope next time you find yourself with some old whipping cream, you’ll whip up this homemade ghee.
 It really is easy and so so delicious.

 Oh, and if you’ve truly run out of pickles, I’m sorry.
 Hopefully, you have some random veggies in the crisper drawer and you can make my Quick-Pickled Vegetables!